 The group has some exposures in terms of loans and advances to employees and to customers that are affiliated to its present and past directors.
-Loans granted to customers that are affiliated to directors are granted at below-the market rates..
-There were no non-performing director related exposures as at balance sheet date (2016: Nil).
+Loans granted to customers that are affiliated to directors are granted at commercial rates while those granted to executive directors and employees are granted at below-the market rates..
+There were no non-performing director related exposures as at balance sheet date (2016; Nil).
 In cases where outstanding balance exceeds approved credit limit, no principal payment was due on the facility and the excess therefore relates to accrued interest.